Friday, February 08, 2019

 Turrican?!!

-It's funny the things you find when surfing the waves of the interweb.
+It's funny the things you find when surfing on the waves of the interweb.
 Today, I somehow ended up finding TOS Legends by Sébastien Claret.
 From the moment I booted it up, I was gobsmacked because it's absolutely fantastic and something every Atari ST guy will surely adore?
-Mac/PC downloads are available or you can play inside a web browser.
+Forgive me jerky recording as it plays smoothly on my old Mac.
+The downloads for Mac/PC are best or you can play inside a web browser.

-Check out these screenshots below and then grab the download from Sébastien's own website.
+Check out these screenshots below and then grab the download from Sébastien's website.

 This is what happens when Turrican invades Rick's world!